Crossover SUV: History

 Introduced in 1979, prior to the terms "SUV" or "crossover" being coined, the AMC Eagle is retroactively considered to be the first dedicated crossover automobile.
 The mass-market Eagle model line was based on a unibody passenger car platform, with fully-automatic four-wheel drive and a raised ride height.
 Furthermore, a writer for Motor Trend characterized the 1963 Studebaker Wagonaire as the "first crossover" because the innovative station wagon with a sliding roof "mashed up various vehicle types."
 It was available only with a conventional rear-wheel drive.

 Others cite the front-wheel drive 1977 Matra Rancho as a slightly earlier forerunner to the modern crossover.
 Marketed as a "lifestyle" vehicle, it was not available with four-wheel drive.
-In 1981, American Motors Corporation (AMC) introduced four-wheel drive subcompact models built on the two-door AMC Spirit, the "Eagle SX/4" and "Eagle Kammback."
+In 1981, American Motors Corporation (AMC) introduced four-wheel drive subcompact models built on the two-door AMC Spirit, the "Eagle SX/4" and "Eagle Kammback".
 These low-priced models joined the compact AMC Eagle line and they foreshadowed the market segment of comfortable cars with utility and foul-weather capabilities.

 The first-generation Toyota RAV4, released in 1994, has been credited as the model that expanded the concept of a modern crossover.
 The RAV4 was based on a modified platform used by the Toyota Corolla and Toyota Carina.
 At its release, Toyota in Japan used the term "4x4 vehicle" to describe the model, while Toyota in the US called the vehicle a "new concept SUV".
 By the early 2000s, Toyota was leading the market in its development of car-based trucks in North America with the release of other crossover models such as the Highlander and the Lexus RX.

 In North America, crossovers increased in popularity during the 2000s, when fuel efficiency standards for light trucks, which had been stuck at 20.7 mpgus since 1996, moved upwards by 2005.
 With increasing fuel prices, traditional SUVs began to lose market share to crossovers.
 In the United States As of 2006, crossover models comprised more than 50% of the overall SUV market.
 Crossovers have become increasingly popular in Europe also since the early 2010s.

+In the first quarter of 2023 the Tesla Model Y crossover became the best-selling vehicle in the world.